sapagat/numpy_specs/README.md

 # Numpy specs

-Learning numpy by writing tests that explain its behaviour.
+Learning numpy by writing tests that explain its behavior.

 ## Requirements